pglen/pyvserv/bluepy/README.md

 quantum challenge.

  Decryption is done by applying the ops in reverse, both by order and meaning.
-This is very apparent in the functions ENCRYPT() and DECRYPT().
+This is very apparent in the functions ENCRYPT() and DECRYPT().  (see source)

 TODO;

- Started the virtual machine operation, where the encryption is run through a virtual machine stack, following a recipe or getting hints from the password.
+ Started the virtual machine operation, where the encryption is run through a virtual machine stack, following a pre-made recipe or getting hints from the password.

 Thu 13.Oct.2022

+Warning!

+ The encryption / decryption has to run with the same vector, same pass same block length.
+Make sure you know what you are doing, as it is all too easy to encrypt something into oblivion.

+EOF